 Why Study this Course

-- You will gain an understanding of the philosophies, ethics and practice of different participatory music approaches.
+- Gain an understanding of the philosophies, ethics, and practice of different participatory music approaches.

 - Experience a range of exciting and engaging music-making activities that you can take into your own practice.

 - Reflect on and develop your own musical leadership skills in a safe supported environment.

-- You’ll learn how to plan and deliver creative music sessions to bring maximum benefits to participants regardless of their abilities.
+- Learn how to plan and deliver creative music sessions to bring maximum benefits to participants regardless of their abilities.

-- We will explore how we can measure the effectiveness of musical interactions in order to maximise their benefits and enable sustained work.
+- Explore how to measure the effectiveness of musical interactions, maximise their benefits, and enable sustained work.